mre/endler.dev/content/2025/paolo/index.md

 "I can't," Mario said.
 "I don't know how to do it without the machine."

-Paolo was shocked.

-After all, Mario had been a reputable plumber before he got the machine.
+Mario had been a reputable plumber before he got the machine.
-He certainly knew his trade.
 Now he was relying on a machine that didn't always work.
-Worse, Mario said he didn't own the machine but rented it from a company far away.
+Worse, Mario didn't own the machine but rented it from a company far away.
 The rent was cheap in the beginning, but now it was getting more expensive.

-Paolo also realized that Mario wasn't the only one.
+Paolo realized that Mario wasn't the only one.
-Many plumbers were now using machines to do the work for them, and many new plumbers were learning to use machines instead of tools.
+Many plumbers were using machines now, and new plumbers were learning machines instead of tools.
-It wasn't just plumbers—electricians, carpenters, and other tradespeople were all relying on machines now.
+It wasn't just plumbers—electricians, carpenters, other tradespeople were all relying on machines.
-The machines caused problems, but the company promised they would fix everything and that it would get better with time.
+The machines caused problems, but the company promised they would fix everything and get better with time.
 They kept updating the machines and gave them fancy names, but the problems remained.

 What could he do?

-He started a campaign in his town: he explained how important it was to have skilled plumbers who could fix problems properly.
-He showed people the difference between quick fixes and real solutions.
-Slowly, people began to understand, but most of them only after they'd had problems with the machines.
+Paolo decided to just keep working.
+He loved plumbing and that's all he knew how to do.
+When the machine jobs failed, people called him for help.
+He never complained.

-Soon, Paolo's phone was ringing off the hook again.
+Soon Paolo's phone was ringing again.
-He was back to being the most trusted plumber in town.
-He had to fix some of the mess the machines created, but his customers appreciated his work.
-On the side, Paolo also taught Mario how to fix pipes properly again, showing him how to use tools instead of relying on the machine.
-Mario was soon back to being a skilled plumber.

-"Thank you," he said.
-"I really missed the feeling of actually fixing things."

-Paolo learned a few tricks too.
-Sometimes the machine had good ideas that Paolo hadn't thought of before.
-For example, it had a clever way of bending pipes that saved time and material.
-Paolo adopted that technique and used it in his work.

-After a good day of work, Mario asked him why he never gave up when things looked grim.
-Paolo just smiled and said: "I just really like plumbing."

-The following week, a kid with a new machine started working the other side of town.
+A while later, a salesperson came to town with a new machine.
 Paolo heard Mario talking to him at the coffee shop.